-Fredrick Wilhelm Tornow
+Friedrick Wilhelm Tornow

 Immigrants Approaching Statue of Liberty 11

-September of 1866 Fredrick Wilhelm Tornow and Henriette Sophia Wenzel Tornow emigrated to America from Pommern.
+September of 1866 Friedrick Wilhelm Tornow and Henriette Sophia Wenzel Tornow emigrated to America from Pommern.
 They had married in Pommern in October 1864.
 They were typical of German immigrates in that period.
 After a short stay in Chicago they settled on a farm in Bureau county Illinois.
-In 1891 Fredrick purchased a 160 acre farm at Walnut in Bureau county Illinois.
+In 1891 Friedrick purchased a 160 acre farm at Walnut in Bureau county Illinois.
 The lower midwest including Illinois and Wisconsin have terrain nearly indistinguishable from the Mittelgebirge belt that runs across central Germany and forms the bulk of Germany’s topography.
 The land is flat to moderate rolling hills.
 The North Central Plain of Europe and the American mid-west have very productive soil.
 Illinois’ climate is typically continental with cold winters, warm summers, and frequent short fluctuations in temperature, humidity, cloudiness, and wind direction.
 Average annual rainfall is fairly similar in both countries.
 In Pommern, the summers are comfortable and partly cloudy and the winters are very cold, windy, and mostly cloudy.
 German farmer immigrates would have noted the similarities in farmland and climate.

 Harvest in midwest 12